cashbee-team/treezor_client/docs/CardApi.md

   country_restriction_group_id: 56, # Integer | countryRestrictionGroupId of the card
   page_number: 56, # Integer | Pagination page number.
 More info [here](https://agent.treezor.com/lists).
   page_count: 56, # Integer | The number of items per page.
 More info [here](https://agent.treezor.com/lists).
-  sort_by: "sort_by_example", # String | The transaction element you want to sort the list with.
+  sort_by: 'sort_by_example', # String | The transaction element you want to sort the list with.
 Default value : _createdDate_.
 More info [here](https://agent.treezor.com/lists).
-  sort_order: "sort_order_example", # String | The order you want to sort the list. * **DESC** for a descending sort * **ASC** for a ascending sort.
+  sort_order: 'sort_order_example', # String | The order you want to sort the list. * **DESC** for a descending sort * **ASC** for a ascending sort.
 Default value : DESC.
 More info [here](https://agent.treezor.com/lists).
-  created_date_from: DateTime.parse("2013-10-20T19:20:30+01:00"), # DateTime | The creation date from which you want to filter the request result.
+  created_date_from: DateTime.parse('2013-10-20T19:20:30+01:00'), # DateTime | The creation date from which you want to filter the request result.
 Format YYYY-MM-DD HH:MM:SS.
 More info [here](https://agent.treezor.com/lists)
-  created_date_to: DateTime.parse("2013-10-20T19:20:30+01:00"), # DateTime | The creation date up to which you want to filter the request result.
+  created_date_to: DateTime.parse('2013-10-20T19:20:30+01:00'), # DateTime | The creation date up to which you want to filter the request result.
 Format YYYY-MM-DD HH:MM:SS.
 More info [here](https://agent.treezor.com/lists)
-  updated_date_from: DateTime.parse("2013-10-20T19:20:30+01:00"), # DateTime | The modification date from which you want to filter the request result.
+  updated_date_from: DateTime.parse('2013-10-20T19:20:30+01:00'), # DateTime | The modification date from which you want to filter the request result.
 Format YYYY-MM-DD HH:MM:SS.
 More info [here](https://agent.treezor.com/lists)
-  updated_date_to: DateTime.parse("2013-10-20T19:20:30+01:00") # DateTime | The modification date up to which you want to filter the request result.
+  updated_date_to: DateTime.parse('2013-10-20T19:20:30+01:00') # DateTime | The modification date up to which you want to filter the request result.
 Format YYYY-MM-DD HH:MM:SS.
 More info [here](https://agent.treezor.com/lists)
 }

 begin